top of page

 In 2022, we lost 315 people on the streets of Portland.
 These deaths are entirely preventable.

 Every Portlander (past, present & future) should be able to find and keep a safe, stable home they can afford.
 Housing is a human right and there are practical steps we can take to make it more accessible to those who urgently need it.
-We must streamline the process of getting folks off the streets and into transitional housing & we must plan long-term by investing in affordable housing.

 The most recent data available from the Joint Office on Homeless Services shows 93.7% of all shelters were utilized in November 2023.
 We need to build more day & night shelters for homeless people with mental health and drug treatment services, alternative shelters, and shelters for people during weather emergencies.
 Unhoused families with children specifically deserve services tailored to their unique needs.